 What is Behavioral Segmentation?

-Behavioral segmentation means that marketers divide their customers into groups based on their behavior, not just who they are.
+The behavioral segmentation definition says that marketers divide their customers into groups based on their behavior, not just who they are.
 Again, it’s about understanding why people act the way they do so you can create content for them or target your message in ways that will appeal to them better than generic messages would.
 This means that if you’re a marketer, once you figure out who your customers are and what they want from your business, you’ll also have to consider why they behave the way they do.

 Key Takeaways: – Behavioral segmentation is when marketers break down their customers based on how they act instead of just who they are.

-This is done to improve a business’ marketing and messaging and provide customers with more personalized content.
+This is done to improve marketing efforts and messaging and provide customers with more personalized content.

 What Is Market Segmentation?